novix-sa/Pyplan/docs/Quick Start.md

 Pyplan can also render a node that evaluates generating an HTML file.
 This functionality is particularly useful for using visualization libraries, which result need to be rendered by the app.

 ### Understanding how does it evaluation works
 When you ask for a node to be run, Pyplan trace all predecesor variables and run them in sequence in order to have computed every input that this node needs.
-It is different than running an entire program and different than how a Jupyter thing dependency solved, memory persistency
+The results of intermediate nodes are preserved in memory for future inspection.
+When the definition of a node change, and that sometim dependency solved, memory persistency